-Now more than ever it’s important to build resilience, both mental and physical.
+Now more than ever it’s important to build resilience, for both mental and physical health for better wellbeing.

 Resilience is the ability to withstand, and navigate real or perceived threats and circumstances.
 It affects not only the physical body, but also the emotional, and mental body

 Resilience implies that the “Will” and “Intent” is strong, and is supported by a healthy physical body.
 It also implies that there is a guiding force that governs your belief systems, such that you are not easily changed or put off by those around you.